Satyrs and Wood-nymphs

 Speckled Wood – 2018 (NL)

 The Speckled Wood (Pararge aegeria) is very easy to identify.
 The top of the wing is dark brown with many yellow spots that are larger in the female than in the male.
-The yellow spots close to the dorsum have black spots with a small white core, as well as on both wingtips of the forewings.
+The yellow spots close to the dorsum have black spots with a small white core and on both wingtips of the forewings.
 The wingspan is 47-50mm.
-The butterflies often perch in sunny spots, spiraling into the air to chase each other to intercept an intruder.
-Both sexes feed on honeydew in the treetops and are rarely seen feeding on flowers, except early and late in the year when aphid activity is low.
+The butterflies often perch in sunny spots, spiralling into the air to chase each other to intercept an intruder.
+Both sexes feed on honeydew in the treetops and are rarely seen feeding on flowers except early and late in the year when aphid activity is low.
 This satyr flies around in several generations from February to November.
-Host plant: False Brome, Cock’s-foot and Common Couch.
+Host plant: False Brome, Cock’s-foot, and Common Couch.
 Dutch name: Bont zandoogje.
 Frisian name: Bûnt sâneachje.